What Is a Student Grant and What Do They Offer?

-3. Apply ahead of deadline
+3. Apply ahead of a deadline

 Some grants have detailed application processes and strict deadlines.
 Make sure you submit your information ahead of the organization’s deadline so that you’re properly considered.

-Canada Student Grants
+Student Grants in Canada

-A total of seven grants are available for full-time students, part-time students and students with permanent disabilities in Canada.
+A total of seven grants are available for full-time students, part-time students, and students with permanent disabilities in Canada.